wseemann/FFmpegMediaMetadataRetriever/README.md

     ndk.dir=/home/wseemann/Android/android-ndk-r20

-**Note:** If you wish to enable https support (for use with API 8+ only) navigate to FFmpegMediaMetadataRetriever/fmmr-library/ and execute

-    ant build-ffmpeg-with-ssl

-To compile the library in Android Studio, highlight `library` in the project explorer and run Build->Make Module 'library'.
+To compile the library in Android Studio, highlight `core` in the project explorer and run Build->Make Module 'core'.
 This will also build the native FFmpeg binaries.

 Usage
 ------------